DanielOBenson/inav/docs/VTOL.md

 Optional Setup Step for Tilt Servos:

 8. **Reversing tilt servos and mixer signs:**
-If you have set up the mixer as suggested in STEP1 and STEP2, you may have to deal with negative values for the mixer.
-You may wish to reverese a servo so that you don't have to deal with the negative signs.
+If you have set up the mixer as suggested in STEP 1 and STEP 2, you may have to deal with negative values for the mixer.
+You may wish to reverse the servo in the outputs tab so you don't have to deal with the negative signs.
 In that case, you may have to adjust the MIN and MAX values from point 4 again, so that your tilt servos are operating correctly.
 Check the operation of the servos once again for the YAW control in multicopter/tricipter mode as well as the horixontal position of the tilt servos in fixed-wing mode.

-# STEP5: Transition Mixing (Multi-Rotor Profile)(Recommended)
+# STEP 5: Transition Mixing (Multi-Rotor Profile)(Recommended)
-### Transition Mixing is typically useful in multi-copter profile to gain airspeed in prior to entering the fixed-wing profile.
+### Transition Mixing is typically useful in multi-copter profile to gain airspeed prior to entering the fixed-wing profile.
 When the `MIXER TRANSITION` mode is activated, the associated motor or servo will move according to your configured Transition Mixing.

 Please note that transition input is disabled when a navigation mode is activated.
-The use of Transition Mixing is necessary to enable additional features such as VTOL RTH with out stalling.
+The use of Transition Mixing is necessary to enable additional features such as VTOL RTH without stalling.
 ## Servo 'Transition Mixing': Tilting rotor configuration.
 Add new servo mixer rules, and select 'Mixer Transition' in input.
 Set the weight/rate according to your desired angle.
 This will allow tilting the motor for tilting rotor model.